stelofinance/api/README.md

 - `PRODUCTION_ENV` Set to `true` when deployment is running in production

 ## Database setup
+Install the `golang-migrate` software using the `postgres cockroachdb` tags (disregard cockroachdb if you're just using postgres)

 Using the `golang-migrate` software, run the following command in the repo root
  - `migrate -database $COCKROACHDB_URL -path migrations/ up` Where `$COCKROACHDB_URL` is an environment variable.
 Note, Stelo uses [CockroachDB](https://www.cockroachlabs.com/), if you wish to also then prefix this connection string with `cockroachdb://` not `postgresql://`